Dry Phone Speakers

 If it wasn’t clean water

-Things to do after water gets on your phone
+After water gets on your phone

 Do these